juanlu-are/juanlu-are/README.md

 ### Hi there 👋

+🌱 I’m currently learning some IaC features, specially Terraform.
+I'm not a developer....but I consider it quite interesting as a tool for cloud infrastructure automation.
 <!--
 **juanlu-are/juanlu-are** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.